 HMP Global Announces GI Cancers Alliance as Partner for the 26th World Congress on Gastrointestinal Cancer

-Partnership underscores organization’s commitment to serving as forum for important research and clinical education at world’s leading GI oncology gathering.
+Partnership underscores organization’s commitment to serving as forum for elevating research and clinical education at world’s leading GI oncology gathering.

 MALVERN, PENNSYLVANIA, UNITED STATES, January 16, 2024 /EINPresswire.com/ -- HMP Global, the leading omnichannel healthcare company, today announced the GI Cancers Alliance, Inc. as a partner for the 2024 World Congress on Gastrointestinal Cancer, the premier international forum for GI cancer professionals committed to understanding the very latest research, engaging in global exchange, and advancing clinical outcomes.